 Fibre to the Premises (FTTP) uses fibre all the way from the exchange right into your customers' homes and businesses.
 It enables the delivery of our fastest broadband services.
 We've been rolling out FTTP at Brownfield sites such as Bradwell Abbey, near Milton Keynes, and Highams Park, London.
 Brownfield means that a copper network already exists in the area and that fibre will be overlaid all the way from the exchange right into the homes and businesses.

 We have surpassed our goal to deliver fibre to two-thirds of UK premises by Spring 2014.
 The scale of our fibre rollout means that up to 2.5 million small businesses have access to fibre broadband via our network.
-The material below will help you consider the needs of your customers and make an informed choice about whether Ethernet or Superfast Fibre Access for Business will suit your customers best can be found on the Enablement Library.
+Material to help you consider the needs of your customers and make an informed choice about whether Ethernet or Superfast Fibre Access for Business will suit your customers best can be found on the Enablement Library.

 If you have a query about fibre broadband availability please use these forms to contact us: